-I’m an Ubuntu user for a long time now, a little more than four years.
+I’m an Ubuntu user for a long time now.
 I switched to Linux from Windows and didn’t have a clue about the terminal and how to use it.
-Since I could do almost everything by pointing and clicking, I did not find the CLI an attraction at first.
+Since I could do almost everything by pointing and clicking, I did not find the CLI very attractive at first.
 But, through the years, I’ve grown to give it the love it deserves.

 In the quest of trying to make this as practical and enjoyable as possible, I’m going to guide through a real-life scenario I do very often.
 Let’s start.

 I’m going to start building a new WordPress theme for a client.
 To do so I’m going to grab Base, my starter theme from Github and put it inside my themes directory under Public/intro-to-terminal/wp-content/themes/ directory.
 Afterwards, we start learning.